-For visits and introductions on Thursday and Friday please call the following number:
+For visits please call the following number:

 You can explore the MoneyMuseum alone or in groups with the help of AudioGuide and captions, or delve into the books in the library.
 You can also book an introduction.
 This is free of charge.
 Please inform us about the desired date so that we can be there for you.
 We are looking forward to your visit.

 book a visit or send an e-mail to firstname.lastname@example.org

 Imagine entering a world where money is not just a medium of exchange, but a key to undreamt-of possibilities.
 During our conversation, we can open the door to this realm - regardless of whether you already have a map in your hand or are simply curious about the treasures to be discovered.
 You have three possibilities: